tatyana-shobotenko/ephyros/readme.md

 install dependencies: `npm i`

-notes:
+## Env setup

-for better jsx support use latest IDE version
+copy `.env.sample` to `.env`, adjust your config

 ## Development server

-start the webpack-dev-server:
+start the webpack-dev-server (for client-side scripts):

 `npm run dev-server`

-and watcher for server script
+and watcher for server script (for server-side)

 `npm run watch-server`

 start server

 - `npm run start-dev` (clientside only rendering)
-- `npm run start` (with server side rendering)
+- `npm run start-prod` (with server side rendering)

-open this url in your browser
+Open this url in your browser

 http://localhost:8080/